 2. Experiment with:

-Select the component of your campaign you will be creating variations for testing: subject line, preheader text, from name and sender, email body or everything.
+Select the component of your campaign you will be creating variations for testing: subject line, preheader text, from name and sender, email body, send time (blast campaigns only), or everything.

 Note that options in this step are limited for non-email message mediums.

 Decide the metric you will be optimizing: Opens, Clicks, Purchases, or Custom Conversion.

 You will either see Purchases or Custom Conversion depending on your “Show Revenue” project settings.

 - Opens will be affected by the from name, subject line and preheader.

 - Clicks, conversions and purchases will be affected by the design of the template.